FAQs

 Yes, all materials in the 9Barista are safe for food contact.
 There is no aluminium in the machine.
 It is made from brass, which is then nickel plated.
 The nickel plating we use is a food grade high phosphorus electroless nickel plating.
 It’s commonly used in the food processing industry, as it has excellent resistance to attack from acids.

-Other materials used are silicone rubber, which is used for the thermal break and basket cap, PTFE, which is used for the valve pin, and PEI which is used for the group insulator.
+Other materials used are silicone rubber, which is used for the basket cap, PTFE, which is used for the valve pin, and PEI which is used for the group insulator.
 All of which are safe for food contact.
 It’s also worth noting that the walnut handles are FSC certified.

 Is the machine simple to clean?